dmulholl/pyro/src/lib/mt64/readme.md

 # 64-bit Mersenne Twister PRNG (MT19937-64)

-The code in this module is adapted from the original implementation by the algorithm's inventors, Takuji Nishimura and Makoto Matsumoto, which was released under a 3-clause BSD license.
+The Mersenne Twister implementation in this module is adapted from the original implementation by the algorithm's inventors, Takuji Nishimura and Makoto Matsumoto, which was released under a 3-clause BSD license.

 Ref: http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/emt.html (2021-07-08)